Cosiamo/CSV-Perusal/README.md

 A cargo crate that reads CSV files and returns the contents of the file with the appropriate datatype.
 Inspired by [Calamine](https://github.com/tafia/calamine/tree/master), this package aims to make dealing with CSV files easier.

 CSV Perusal is built with uploading values from CSV files into relational databases in mind.
-The value returned when opening a CSV file is a 2D vector, with each inner vector acting as a different row.
+The value returned when opening a CSV file is a two-dimensional vector of the `CSVType` enumerator, with each inner vector acting as a different row.

 CSV Perusal is very simple and easy to use.
-You only need to know one function and one enumerator.
-The `open_csv()` function returns a 2d vector of the `CSVType` enumerator which returns any of the following:
-- Int(i64)
-- Float(f64)
-- String(String)
-- Date(NaiveDate),
-- Time(NaiveTime),
-- DateTime(NaiveDateTime),
-- Error(CellError)
-- Empty
+If you have a file path and just want the values parsed, `open_csv()` is what you're looking for.
+If you have a particular way you want to open a CSV file with the [`csv`](https://docs.rs/csv/latest/csv/) crate and have a vector of [`ByteRecords`](https://docs.rs/csv/latest/csv/struct.ByteRecord.html), or have a two-dimensional vector of a `String` or `&str`, then you'll want to use the method `get_csv_types()`.

 ## Example